top of page

 A BRIEF SUMMARY...

 Mock Trial is just what it sounds like: fake trial.
-Teams analyze extensive facts and evidence concerning a criminal or civil case and use it to craft a court case that includes opening statements, witness examinations, and closing arguments.
+Teams analyze extensive facts and evidence concerning a criminal or civil case and use it to craft a court case that includes opening statements, witness examinations, witness portrayals, and closing arguments.
 Meanwhile, across the nation, hundreds of other teams are doing the exact same thing for the same case.
 Teams then travel to try their cases against other teams in front of "judges" and "jurors."

 CAN YOU GIVE ME AN EXAMPLE?